 How Does the Cost of Remodeling Increase with Bathroom Size?

-Bathrooms can vary greatly in the cost per square foot, depending on materials, labor costs, and location.
+Bathrooms can vary greatly in cost per square foot, depending on materials, labor costs, and location.
 However, labor and material costs are strongly impacted by size, which accounts at least in part for the price variations.
 Bathrooms can be as small as 40 square feet; some go up to 100 square feet or more.
 Contractors often price based on the overall scope of the project.
+Its very hard to gauge the cost of a bathroom on a per-square-foot basis.

 Can I Reduce the Cost of Bathroom Remodeling in Los Angeles?